 James Somers read an essay by writer John McPhee in which the latter mentions how he employs the dictionary in his editing process.
 The problem was — as Somers details in his own piece — that he and McPhee appeared to be using very different kinds of dictionaries.
 None of the dictionaries Somers had been using offered the richness that McPhee’s one seemed to.
 So he went out to find out which dictionary that was, and added it as his default dictionary on OS X.

 Being a non-native writer, I followed Somers’ instructions at the end of his post and did the same.
-The second quoted paragraph below reminded me of what I wrote in my introduction to Honing My English Vocabulary More Effortlessly.
-Emphasis in the quote are mine:
+The second quoted paragraph below reminded me why I’m so fascinated with English as a language.
+Emphasis mine:

 (via Brett Terpstra)Share: